Elementor global widgets: stop redesigning the same thing twice

 Right-clicking a widget in the Elementor editor and choosing “Save as Global” takes about four seconds.
 Naming it clearly takes another ten.
 That naming step is where most teams get lazy, and six months later nobody knows which “CTA Block” is the right one among the five that accumulated in the Global Widgets panel.

 Our convention: prefix with the section and intent.
 “Blog / Post Footer CTA”, “Home / Hero Banner”, “Shop / Guarantee Badge”.
 It looks fussy until you are handing a site off to a client’s in-house team and they can actually find what they need without calling you.
-For studios doing care and maintenance plans, a well-organized global widget library is the difference between a ten-minute update and an accidental breakage followed by an apology email.
+For studios running care and maintenance plans, a well-organized global widget library is the difference between a ten-minute update and an accidental breakage followed by an apology email.

 A quick checklist before you make something global